RogueCtrl/Descent-Cyber-Wizardry/README.md

 ---

-*A passion project exploring the intersection of classic RPG mechanics and modern web technologies, with a unique dual-mode system that transforms the entire game experience.*
+*A passion project exploring the intersection of classic RPG mechanics and modern web technologies, with a unique dual-mode system that transforms the entire game experience and advanced party management capabilities.*